School Counselor – Career, Salary & State Licensure

 Not to be confused with college admissions counselors (who help students gain admission to a college or university and are not licensed), school counselors are licensed through state boards of education and have met stringent education and testing requirements.
 Graduate-level coursework is required in all states and many states require school counselors to have earned a master’s degree.
 Required tests can include the Praxis II School Counseling and Guidance exams, state content exams, or state jurisprudence exams.

-Job prospects for school counselors are on an upward trend, with an estimated 5 percent increase in jobs in this field nationally between 2022 and 2032, according to the Bureau of Labor Statistics (BLS 2023).
-The average annual salary for a school counselor is $64,200 per year.
+Job prospects for school counselors are on an upward trend, with an estimated 4 percent increase in jobs in this field nationally between 2023 and 2033, according to the Bureau of Labor Statistics (BLS 2024).
+The average annual salary for a school counselor is $66,990 per year (BLS May 2023).

 Continue reading to learn what it takes to join this rewarding career, as well as to discover state licensure or certification requirements.